 The oral cavity hosts an environment full of life.
 The types of microbes found in the oral cavity include: streptococci, staphylococci, corynebacteria, methylotroph, neisseria, lactobacilli, candida, solobacterium moorei and many others.
 Bad breath is usually caused by the bacteria that live in a person's mouth.
-Bacteria live consuming foods and excreting wastes.
-The wastes of some oral bacteria are sulfur compounds and it is mostly these odoriferous wastes which usually is the reason of somebody's halitosis.
+Bacteria consume foods and excrete wastes.
+The wastes of some oral bacteria contain sulfur compounds.
+These odoriferous wastes often are the cause of halitosis.

 Periodontal disease is caused by plaque, the colorless film of bacteria that continually forms on teeth.
 The bacteria create toxins that irritate the gums and gradually destroy the tissue surrounding and supporting the teeth.
 Blood coming from the gum fuels the bacteria with protein causing halitosis.

 Gingivitis is an inflammation of the gingiva.
 The gingiva turns red and loses its natural shape.
-Bleeding occurs easily, especially toothbrushing.
-In some cases, however, it may lead to loss of tissue between the teeth.
+Bleeding occurs easily, especially when brushing your teeth.
+In some cases, gingivites may lead to loss of tissue between the teeth.

 Periodentitis is a more serious form of gingivitis, also called pyorrhea.
 Plaque and tartar are thin films of food particles and saliva that form on the surfaces of teeth.
-They provide a breeding ground bacteria that cause tooth decay.
+They provide a breeding ground for bacteria which then cause tooth decay.
 The teeth may become loose and may fall out.

 A trench mouth is a painful form of gingivitis gum inflammation.
 Trench mouth happens when there is an excess of normal mouth bacteria resulting in infection of the gums, which turn into painful ulcers.